reactivision/pow/readme.txt

 	The implementation of those headers and tests should be stored alongside the header files.
-Files with multiple implementations can be placed in a sub-directory and the suitable implementation can be copied into the parent directory (perhaps by config.mk+Makefile?); sub-directories are ignored entirely by Makefile.
+Files with multiple implementations can be placed in a sub-directory and the desired implementation will be copied by make into the parent directory at build time.
+The file will have the same name as the sub-directory, with the .c suffix added.

 Special files
 	client/main.c and server/main.c are the entry points for the client and